Meet The Team

 Debbie Evans

-Debbie has been a Careers Advisor for 30 years and has worked on a variety of projects and in various sectors.
-Including National Careers Service, Working on New Deal contracts and other government programmes.
+Debbie has been a Careers Advisor for 30 years and has worked on a variety of projects and in various sectors including National Careers Service, working on New Deal contracts and other government programmes.

-She also designed and delivered bespoke careers advice services for specific client groups including unpaid carers through Alliance Homes, people with mental health conditions through Richmond Fellowship and adults with basic skills needs with CSV.
+Debbie also designed and delivered bespoke careers advice services for specific client groups including unpaid carers through Alliance Homes, people with mental health conditions through Richmond Fellowship and adults with basic skills needs with CSV.

 Kirsty Staunton